DACs · Side-by-side

 SMSL DO100 PRO

-• The SMSL RAW-MDA1's downside - doubled coax/optical inputs instead of BNC or AES - matters to you
+• The SMSL RAW-MDA1's main trade-off is one you'd rather not live with: Doubled coax/optical inputs instead of BNC or AES

 Read the full DO100 PRO review